aritzLizoain/CNN-Image-Segmentation/README.md

 ## Results

 An imbalanced dataset entails further problems.
 A good solution to this issue has been creating balanced images, with approximately the same percentage of presence of each class.
+The classes have not been mixed in order to avoid confusion to the model when labelling the images.
 Here is an example of an image used for training the model: ![alt text](https://github.com/aritzLizoain/Image-segmentation/blob/master/Images/Example_Images/training_example.png "Training image example")
 60 images have been used.
 The model has been trained for 100 epochs with the following hyperparameters:
 * split = 0.2.